Certifying entanglement dimensionality by $k$-reduction moments: Abstract

 \section{Abstract}

-In this paper, we combine the $k$-reduction map, the moment method, and the classical shadow method into a practical protocol for certifying the entanglement dimensionality.
+In this paper, we combine the $k$-reduction map, the moment method, and randomized measurements into a practical protocol for certifying the entanglement dimensionality.
 Our approach is based on the observation that a state with entanglement dimensionality at most $k$ must stay positive under the action of the $k$-reduction map.
-The core of our protocol utilizes the moment method to determine whether the $k$-reduced operator, i.e., the operator obtained after applying the $k$-reduction map on a quantum state, contains negative eigenvalues or not.
-Notably, we propose a systematic method for constructing reduction moment criteria, which apply to a much wider range of states than fidelity-based methods.
-The performance of our approach gets better and better with the moment order employed, which is corroborated by extensive numerical simulation.
+The core of our protocol utilizes the moment method to determine whether the $k$-reduced operator, i.e., the operator obtained after applying the $k$-reduction map on a quantum state, contains a negative eigenvalue or not.
+Notably, we propose a systematic method for constructing reduction moment criteria that apply to a broader range of states, including $k$-unfaithful states, compared with fidelity-based methods.
+The performance of our approach gets better and better with the moment order employed, which is corroborated by extensive numerical simulations.
 To apply our approach, it suffices to implement a unitary 3-design instead of a 4-design, which is more feasible in practice than the correlation matrix method.
 In the course of study, we show that the $k$-reduction negativity, the absolute sum of the negative eigenvalues of the $k$-reduced operator, is monotonic under local operations and classical communication for pure states.